Which Video File Format Is Right for You?

 • FLV (Flash Video Format) - Once the standard for online streaming, FLV has declined in usage due to the decline of Adobe Flash.

-Why is MP4 the Best Choice for Most People?
+Why Is MP4 the Best Choice for Most People?

 When Should You Use Other Formats?